sindresorhus/got/readme.md

 #### got(url, [options])

-Returns a Promise, that resolves to `response` object with `body` property, a `url` property that contains the final URL after redirects and a `requestUrl` that contains the URL requested originally
+Returns a Promise for a `response` object with a `body` property, a `url` property with the final URL after redirects, and a `requestUrl` property with the original request URL.

 ##### url